-2.8 Summary
+2.9 Summary

-Doors are rated for three-fourths of the rating of the surrounding wall: A 3-hour door is used in a 4-hour rated wall; a 1-1⁄2-hour fire door is used in a 2-hour rated wall; and a 3⁄4-hour door is used in a one-hour rated wall.
-The notable exception is that 1⁄2-hour rated doors are also used with one-hour rated walls.

-However, a door with a higher fire rating than the opening requires may also be specified.
+Doors are typically rated for three-fourths of the rating of the surrounding wall: A 3-hour door is used in a 4-hour rated wall; a 1-1⁄2-hour fire door is used in a 2-hour rated wall; and a 3⁄4-hour door is used in a one-hour rated wall.
+The exceptions are the 1-hour and the 1⁄2-hour rated doors which are typically used with onehour rated walls.However, a door with a higher fire-protection rating than the opening requires may also be specified.
 For example, a door rated for 3 hours may be used in a 1-1⁄2-hour opening.
 All requirements for the 3-hour rating, such as maximum glazing materials size, door size, and other restrictions for the higher rated door must be met.